 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Alternative Character Interpretation: Did Tamaki create the Host Club merely for the fun of it and in order to show off his good looks, or did he do it out of loneliness due to his background in order to gather "family members" he himself fancied, with the excuse of wanting to entertain ladies?
-Though it was probably a bit of both.
+Did Tamaki create the Host Club merely for the fun of it and in order to show off his good looks, or did he do it out of loneliness due to his background in order to gather "family members" he himself fancied, with the excuse of wanting to entertain ladies?

 Haruhi falling for Tamaki.
-Did it symbolize her Character Development into a more caring, outgoing person, learning to love Tamaki for who he was rather than just be annoyed at his quirks, or did the author just regress her into a stereotypical shoujo heroine whose only purpose is to fall for the main male lead and blush like a maniac around him, taking away her indifferent streak that made her so interesting in the first place?
-Although, the believers of the latter seems to be a minority, and Haruhi did more or less return to her old self after calming down from her realization, keeping her snarkiness and ability to handle Tamaki just fine next to her romantic feelings.
+Did it symbolize her Character Development into a more caring, outgoing person, learning to love Tamaki for who he was rather than just be annoyed at his quirks, or was she regressed into a stereotypical shoujo heroine whose only purpose is to fall for the main male lead and blush like a maniac around him, taking away her indifferent streak that made her so interesting in the first place?
+The believers of the latter seems to be a minority however, and Haruhi did more or less return to her old self after calming down from her realization, keeping her snarkiness and ability to handle Tamaki just fine next to having romantic feelings.

-Did Kyoya actually try to rape Haruhi, but was talked out of it, or was it just a test like Haruhi theorized?
+Did Kyoya genuinely try to rape Haruhi, but was talked out of it, or was it just a test like Haruhi theorized?

-Angst?
-What Angst?: Hikaru appears to get over his feelings for Haruhi really fast, going from nearly crying at the knowledge that he lost, to having no qualms about secretly following her and Tamaki on their date along with the rest of the club just a few days later.
-Although, it might have been to symbolize how much he had grown and thus were capable of keeping his emotions in check, or he had been processing in getting over them for a while.
+Hikaru appears to get over his feelings for Haruhi really fast, going from nearly crying at the knowledge that he lost, to having no qualms about secretly following her and Tamaki on their date along with the rest of the club just a few days later.
+Though it might have been to symbolize how much he had grown and thus were capable of keeping his emotions in check, or he had been processing in getting over his feelings for a while.

 In-universe: when Haruhi finds out about Tamaki's past she's impressed with how one wouldn't be able to tell by his attitude.